Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 As a result, we must be conscientious when we create on-screen keyboards for languages to read right-to-left (RTL), such as Hebrew and Arabic.
 In the example below, we’ve done two things:

-* We’ve upgraded the keyboard data objects so each language, in addition to having characters, also has an **explicit “direction” value.** (Either “ltr” or “rtl”)
+We’ve upgraded the keyboard data objects so each language, in addition to having characters, also has an **explicit “direction” value.** (Either “ltr” or “rtl”)

-* The text input field has an explicit CSS direction value that changes depending on the active keyboard.
+The text input field has an explicit CSS direction value that changes depending on the active keyboard.

+&&& INCLUDE UNORDERED LIST IN INTERLUDE &&&

 [view source code](https://github.com/shaunanoordin/zooniverse-startwords/blob/master/section-07.html)
 &&& INSERT FROM SOURCE CODE &&&